Pancake Day London 2018

 Details: The Long Bar at The Sanderson | £14

-If the first thought that pops into your mind when you think of Pancake Day is ‘Franco-Japanese fusion cuisine’, then Sosharu is the place for you.
+If the first thought that pops into your mind when you think of Pancake Day is ‘Franco-Japanese fusion cuisine’, then Sosharu should be the first stop on your Pancake Day London crawl.
 They’re serving Matcha Mille Crepes, with layer upon layer of crepes sandwiched together with matcha cream, plus a scoop of matcha sorbet and Chantilly cream on the side.

 Details: 64 Turnmill Street, Clerkenwell, EC1M 5RR | £9